Growth plate injuries

 Younger athletes suffer many of the same injuries as their adult counterparts.
 However, there are also some significant differences in the type of injuries sustained by adolescents because of the differences in the structure of growing bone compared with adult bone.
 The other significant fact is that bone growth occurs at a different rate than ligament, tendon, and muscle growth; which in a young person, can produce its own set of problems.

-As a concerned parent it has probably already been explained to you that your child’s growth plates are those areas at the ends of the bones that are the last tissue to harden into permanent bone.
+As a concerned parent, it has probably already been explained to you that your child’s growth plates are those areas at the ends of the bones that are the last tissue to harden into permanent bone.
 As such, these “soft” areas are very prone to injury.
 Simply, a growing bone is much more easily injured because the growth plate itself is not fully developed.
-It does not have the constitutional strength of the ligament or muscle that attach to it so fractures are common.
-Avulsion factures being very common where the soft tissue will pull of a piece of the growing bone off (This is described below).
+It does not have the constitutional strength of the ligament or muscle that attaches to it so fractures are common.
+Avulsion fractures are very common where the soft tissue will pull a piece of the growing bone off (This is described below).
 As your athlete ages and the bone matures, it is then more common for him/her to injury a ligament or muscle.
-Hopefully they will never suffer from such an injury.
+Hopefully, they will never suffer from such an injury.

 The differences between adult bone and growing bone include the following: